Maximum investigation depth (Zmax) will be determined by the longest wavelength (Lmax) of surface waves

 been undertaken and needs to be done in the near future.
 See tables for optimum source for different

-Recently, it has been reported that a non-metallic plate (e.g., a firm rubber plate) can generate noticeably stronger energy at the lower frequency part of surface waves (e.g., <
+Recently, it has been reported that a non-metallic plate (e.g., a firm rubber or polyethylene plate) can generate noticeably stronger energy at the lower frequency part of surface

-10 Hz) than a conventional metallic plate.
-This seems related to the speculation that car tire may act as an effective shock-absorber that releases impact power gradually,
+waves (e.g., < 10 Hz) than a conventional metallic plate.
+This seems related to the speculation that car tire may act as an effective shock-absorber that releases impact power

-resulting in a larger-scale deformation of surface around the source point by avoiding permanent (plastic) deformation caused by an abrupt release of impact power.
-For
+gradually, resulting in a larger-scale deformation of surface around the source point by avoiding permanent (plastic) deformation caused by an abrupt release of impact

-unusually shallow investigation, a relatively light source has to be used so that the dominant frequency can be shifted towards higher frequencies.
+power.
+For unusually shallow investigation, a relatively light source has to be used so that the dominant frequency can be shifted towards higher (shorter) frequencies

 Vertical stacking of multiple impacts can suppress ambient noise significantly and is therefore always recommended, especially if the survey takes place in an urban area.